 Pop!_OS comes with an "AppCenter" called Pop!_Shop.
 AppCenter is a project developed by the Elementary OS team, and helps the user to have a better search experience by organizing the software in categories.

-Pop!_OS is a very polished and eye-candy distribution that runs very well, specially on System76 laptops.
+Pop!_OS is a very polished and eye-candy distribution that runs very well, especially on System76 laptops.
 It has lots of software packages available due to its Ubuntu core, which is really nice and useful.